nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 <div markdown="block" class="alert-warning">

-**:warning: GME will replace the JSON file with a new one if it cannot read the file, do make a backup and edit at your own risk.**
+**:warning: GME will replace the JSON file with a new one if it cannot read the file**<br>
+* Make a backup before any changes
+* Edit at your own risk

 </div>